Smartphones are becoming an important part of our lives, and they will continue to

 To charge your phone faster, you don’t necessarily need to have this Quick Charge feature (though it will be helpful). it all depends on the limit your phone manufacturer has set on the phone, and it may take more charge than the shipped charger supplies to it.

 Your phone, without the ‘Quick Charge’ support, might be able to get more charge than its charger supplies to it.
-So, you might want to try out chargers that deliver 2A or more charge.
+So, you might want to try out chargers that deliver 2A or more charges.

 Potential Downsides of Fast Charging